 North Carolina Pro Teams Support Legal Sports Betting

-The owners of most professional sports teams across the US were against the spread of legal sports betting.
-Until they weren’t.
+The owners of most professional sports teams across the US were against the spread of legal sports betting until they weren’t.
 Which was when it became financially beneficial.
 And less controversial.

-North Carolina’s four major sports property owners are no different, as the legalization of mobile sports betting in the state is now Gov. Roy Cooper’s signature away from realization.
+North Carolina’s four significant sports property owners are no different, as the legalization of mobile sports betting in the state is now Gov. Roy Cooper’s signature away from realization.
 The bill passed through the NC House of Representatives on Wednesday.

-Key in the North Carolina sports betting bill garnering favor with the owners of the Carolina Panthers, Charlotte Hornets, Carolina Hurricanes, and NASCAR was a provision allowing for sportsbooks to be placed within or near venues.
+Key in the North Carolina (NC) sports betting bill garnering favor with the owners of the Carolina Panthers, Charlotte Hornets, Carolina Hurricanes, and NASCAR was a provision allowing for sportsbooks to be placed within or near venues.
 The eight facilities included in the bill are the Panthers’ Bank of America Stadium, Hornets’ Spectrum Center, Hurricanes’ PNC Arena, Charlotte Motor Speedway, North Wilkesboro Speedway, Quail Hollow Country Club in Charlotte, Sedgefield Country Club in Greensboro, and WakeMed Soccer Park in Cary.

 This has helped make Tom Dundon, Jim France, Michael Jordan, and David Tepper powerful advocates.
 North Carolina was one of five states – including California, Florida, Georgia and Texas – where the PGA Tour lobbied for the passage of legal sports betting.

-NC Sportsbook Promotions (Coming Soon): bet365 North Carolina bonus code | BetMGM North Carolina bonus code | Caesars North Carolina promo code | DraftKings North Carolina promo code | FanDuel North Carolina promo code
+NC Sportsbook Promotions (Coming Soon): bet365 bonus code | BetMGM bonus code | Caesars Sportsbook promo code | DraftKings promo code | FanDuel promo code

 Where NC pro sports team owners stand on legal sports betting.Jim France (NASCAR), left; Michael Jordan (Hornets), center; Tom Dundon, top right, (Hurricanes) and David Tepper (Panthers) all supported the legalization of sports betting in North Carolina (Photos: AP)